Updated October 21, 2018.

 - Your landlord may require a lease deposit and will typically require monthly rent in advance.
 Rent will vary depending upon the location of the premises and other related factors.
 The prepaid rent is usually nonrefundable, but that will ultimately be determined by the terms of the lease.

 - The Restaurant must be a stand-alone facility with drive-thru capability.
-The improved space for a new farmhouse prototype Restaurant is between 2,788 to 4,155 square feet.
+The improved space for a Restaurant is between 2,788 to 4,155 square feet.
 The typical lot size for a Restaurant is between 0.8 and 1.5 acres.

-- A landlord will typically require a monthly rent based on a 8% to 12% annual capitalization rate of the landlord’s costs and expenses for the real estate and improvements.
+- A landlord typically will pay for the cost of any necessary leasehold improvements and will require a monthly rent based on an 8% to 10% annual capitalization rate of its costs and expenses for the real estate and improvements.

-- Unimproved real estate for a Restaurant will typically cost between $300,000 and $1,100,000.
-Improvements made to an unimproved lot for a new farmhouse prototype Restaurant, depending on the type of building and the size/number of customer seats, will typically cost between $850,000 to $1,700,000.
+- If you elect to purchase the real estate rather than leasing it, the unimproved real estate for a Restaurant will typically cost between $300,000 and $1,400,000 and improvements made to an unimproved lot will typically cost between $850,000 and $1,700,000, depending on the type of building and the size/number of customer seats.

 3. Utility Deposits: $0 to $9,000